Today In History

 Mules died faster than men in that swampy mud.
 By April 29, 1862, General Halleck's Union army had surrounded Corinth, Mississippi, trapping Beauregard's Confederates inside a fortress of trenches and rotting supplies.
 The heat was brutal; dysentery spread like wildfire through the camps.
 Neither side fired a single shot for days while disease did its work instead.
 They starved, they suffered, and then the Union simply walked away without a fight when the rain finally stopped.
 It wasn't about winning ground; it was about who could endure the filth longer.
 Sometimes the biggest battles are the ones you never see coming.

-In the dead of 1864, while cannons roared over Virginia, seven young men at Rensselaer Polytechnic Institute decided to start a brotherhood anyway.
+While cannons roared over Virginia in 1864, seven young men at Rensselaer Polytechnic Institute decided to start a brotherhood anyway.
 They didn't wait for peace; they forged Theta Xi right in the middle of the Civil War's bloodiest year.
-These students needed more than textbooks—they craved a place where fear couldn't separate them from their friends.
-That choice created the only fraternity born during America's greatest conflict.
-You'll tell your friends tonight that courage isn't always loud, sometimes it's just showing up to meet in a cold classroom while the world burns outside.
+It became the only fraternity founded during America's greatest conflict — a small act of defiance against a world that was tearing itself apart.

 Fun Facts